Souvenir Henri Desgrange: History

 The amount of cash given as a prize for the award was higher in the early Tours.
 Cash prizes have also been given to the second and third placed riders.
 Since 2003, the winner has received a €5000 prize.
 Only in the 1963 Tour has the award not been given, although at the conclusion of that race there was a special "Desgrange prize" given to the general classification winner Jacques Anquetil who was adjudged to have had the best "head and legs" throughout the Tour.
 The Souvenir Jacques Goddet, honouring the second Tour director Jacques Goddet, is a similar award in the race given since the 2001 Tour mostly atop the Tourmalet.

 Locations and winners

 Multiple winners

 The following riders have won the Souvenir Henri Desgrange on 2 or more occasions.

 Winners by nationality

-Riders from sixteen different countries have won the Souvenir Henri Desgrange.
+Riders from seventeen different countries have won the Souvenir Henri Desgrange.